 To finish the modern macrame wall hanging cut the thick ivory strands to your desired length or use my measurements.

-Here are the exact measurements of my piece:
+the exact measurements of my wall art piece

 Photos of the finished modern macrame wall hanging

-I’m in love with this piece.
-It looks way more complicated than it actually is and is a nice piece to try for any beginner.
-So if you like it as much as I do, then give it a try and make your own.
+This modern macrame wall hanging looks way more complicated than it actually is and is a nice macrame pattern to try for any beginner.
+So if you like it as much as I do, then give this easy tutorial a try and make your own.

-When I get asked if I’d sell my pieces I always decline because there is a lot of work, time, and money for the materials going into each one of them and the price for them would be pretty high.
-Most people aren’t willing to pay for that because they are used to getting these types of things for cheap at places like HomeGoods and Amazon where they were made in sweatshops and those poor people who made them don’t get the hourly rate they should.
-It always makes me sad and is the reason why I’d rather offer the tutorial on my blog.
+When I get asked if I’d sell my macrame pieces I always decline because there is a lot of work, time, and money for the materials going into each one of them and the price for them would be pretty high.
+Most people aren’t willing to pay for that because they are used to getting these types of macrame decorations for cheap at places like HomeGoods and Amazon where they were made in sweatshops and those poor people who made them don’t get the hourly rate they should.
+It always makes me sad and is the reason why I’d rather offer tutorials and free macrame patterns on my blog.

 Tschüß,